vaskaloidis/clarity-assessment/README.md

 5. Refresh
 ```

-Once you know the system is started, you can create aircraft and enqueue them with option 1
+Once you start the system, you can create aircraft and enqueue them with option 1

 ```
 Selection: